Motzorongo Plantation Company: Origins and Early Organization

 By the 1890s Mexico had become a center of intense foreign investment, now known as the Porfiriato period in Mexico.
 Rail expansion, liberal property laws, and government concessions under President Porfirio Díaz encouraged American and European investors to establish large-scale plantations devoted to sugar, coffee, rubber, and hardwoods.
-The Parkyn family, who had prior experience in agricultural development and international business, entered this environment at a time of extraordinary optimism about Mexico’s resources.
+The Parkyn family, who had prior experience in agricultural development and international business, entered this environment at a time of extraordinary optimism about Mexico's resources.

 Dr. Herbert A. Parkyn was a Chicago physician, author, and publisher, known for founding the Chicago School of Psychology and editing Suggestion magazine.
 His father, James Parkyn, had extensive experience in milling and commercial agriculture.
 In 1901, Parkyn's cousin, Horatio Nelson Jackson, began acquiring mining properties across northern Mexico through his Santa Eulalia Exploration Company.
 The success of those ventures encouraged the Parkyns to pursue large-scale agricultural investments further south.
 In late 1901, James Parkyn began touring Mexico in search of suitable land for development and soon brought a group of Chicago businessmen together to form the La Luisa Plantation Association in the Veracruz district.
-Dr. Parkyn served on the board of the association, while his father acted as the principal promoter of the project.
-James Parkyn heavily advertised the company’s stock offerings through newspapers, particularly those owned by his brother-law, William K. Atkinson, in Eau Claire, Wisconsin.
+Parkyn served on the board of the association, while his father acted as the principal promoter of the project.
+James Parkyn heavily advertised the company's stock offerings through newspapers, particularly those owned by his brother-law, William K. Atkinson, in Eau Claire, Wisconsin.

 Expansion and the Motzorongo Estate

 The La Luisa Plantation Association quickly found success.
 By 1902, overwhelming interest in its stock offerings enabled the company to purchase the vast Motzorongo Plantation, formerly the estate of General Carlos Pacheco Villalobos, a former Secretary of State of the Republic of Mexico.
-The property comprised 165,000 acres, over 250 square miles, making it the largest American-controlled agricultural estate in Mexico.
+The property comprised 165,000 acres, over 250 sqmi, making it the largest American-controlled agricultural estate in Mexico.
 At its center stood a state-of-the-art sugar mill valued at 300,000 dollars, capable of processing hundreds of tons of cane per day.
 A private railway line connected the mill to two stations on the Veracruz and Pacific Railway.